About Conversion Optimizer

 If you notice a drop in traffic (clicks and conversions) after turning on Conversion Optimizer, there could be a few things going on:

-- Your CPA bid might be too low.
-If you're using a target CPA bid, compare your bid to the historical average CPA of your campaign.
-If your bid is significantly below your historical average CPA, your target CPA may not be attainable while maintaining reasonable levels of traffic, and you should consider raising your bid.
+- Your target CPA might be too low.
+You may want to compare your target CPA to the historical average CPA of your campaign.
+If your target CPA is significantly below your historical average CPA, your target CPA may not be attainable while maintaining reasonable levels of traffic, and you should consider raising your target.

 - Instead of conversions, you may be looking at clicks or impressions.
 Because Conversion Optimizer aims to get you more conversions by avoiding traffic that doesn't result in conversions, you may see a decrease in impressions or clicks while increasing the number of conversions.